la-aicode/CryptoClustering/README.md

 - Evaluate cluster quality using metrics like silhouette score.
 - Develop interactive visualizations for exploring the clusters in more detail.

-## Disclaimer

-This project is for educational purposes and should not be considered financial advice.
-Cryptocurrency investments are speculative and involve risk.